fpetros1/Material-Spring/README.md

 ## Plattform support

-This theme was originaly made for Windows 10 at a scaling of 125%.
+This theme was originally made for Windows 10 at a scaling of 125%.
 I'm not sure how it behaves with Mac or Linux at different resolutions so please give me feedback on this.

 ## Credit